How to Get an iOS App on the App Store in 2023? Requirements, Guidelines, and Tips

 What Do You Need Before Putting an iOS App in the Apple Store?

-There are some documents and technicalities that you have to prepare before the submission to get everything ready for big day X.
+There are some documents and technicalities that you must prepare in 2023 before the submission to get everything ready for big day X.

 To help you remember all the crucial details, we’ve prepared a checklist of things you need to have ready before publishing your iOS app: